Physical Abuse (Assault) in Nursing Homes

 As an advocate for your loved one, we will stand up to their abuser and the system that allowed the abuse to occur.
 We will fight for the justice your elderly family member deserves.
 We may be able to negotiate an out-of-court settlement in these cases, although sometimes litigation is necessary.

-Each state maintains a statute of limitations on these cases, and the clock starts ticking on the day of the incident.
+Each state maintains a statute of limitations on these cases, and the clock starts ticking on the day of the incident or injury.
 By the time you learn what happened, you could already be days or even weeks behind.
-Call us as soon as possible for a free review.
+Call us as soon as possible for a free review of your situation.
 In some cases, we have as little as six months to give notice of our intention to file a claim.

 Recoverable Damages in a Physical Nursing Home Abuse Case